2020 N'Délé clashes: Aftermath

 On 13 May 2020 FACA was deployed in N'Délé in the former base of FPRC for the first time since 2012.

 On 19 May MINUSCA arrested nine RPRC fighters in N'Délé including general Azor Kalité while they were trying to escape to Tirigoulou.
 They were transferred two days later to Bangui.
 They have been accused of war crimes and crimes against humanity.
 On 25 May MINUSCA arrested two RPRC fighters 16 km from N'Délé followed by another two day later including general Amar.

 On 27 August pact of non-aggression in Bamingui-Bangoran was signed between Goula and Rounga factions of FPRC.

+Legal proceedings

+On 5 December 2023 the Special Criminal Court (CPS), a UN-backed hybrid tribunal based in Bangui, opened the trial in case related to N'Délé massacres, with four (Azor Kalite, Charfadine Moussa, Antar Hamat and Oscar Wordjonodroba) of the ten accused present.
+They were accused of homicide, attacks on the health and physical or mental well-being of persons, cruel treatment, attacks on the civilian population of Ndélé and pillaging.
+On 16 April 2024, after two months of delay due to lawyers' strike, the court resumed hearings.
+Abdoulaye Hissène was also questioned in a different case stemming from the same events.
+On 13 December 2024 Azor Kalité was sentenced to 20 years in prison and Charfadine Moussa, Antar Hamat and Oscar Wordjonodroba to 15 years in prison for crime against humanity committed during the attack.